-This Financial Update Report as at November 30th 2020 provides a year-to-date look at significant financial activities at the Board.
+This Financial Update Report as at February 28th, 2021 provides a year-to-date look at significant financial activities at the Board.

-This is the first update for fiscal 2020-21 using the Revised Estimates approved by the Board of Trustees in December 2020.
-The Board is on track to generate an in-year deficit of approximately \$42M this year as per the approved 2020-21 Revised Estimates that included additional COVID-19 related expenses.
+This is the second update for fiscal 2020-21 using the Revised Estimates approved by the Board of Trustees in December 2020.
+This update forecasts an in-year deficit of approximately \$33.8M versus the \$42M approved in the 2020-21 Revised Estimates that included additional COVID-19 related expenses.
 Appendix A provides a more detailed variance summary.